-On successful completion of this programme, the B.Sc. (honours) degree in Human Nutrition and Dietetics is awarded jointly by DIT and Trinity College Dublin and students are eligible to become a registered dietitian through an application to the Regulator, CORU.
+On successful completion of this programme, the B.Sc. (honours) degree in Human Nutrition and Dietetics is awarded jointly by Trinity College and TU Dublin.
+Students are eligible to become registered dietitians through an application to the Regulator, CORU.
 This course is the only undergraduate programme leading to a professional qualification in dietetics in the Republic of Ireland.
 The degree is recognised by the Irish Nutrition and Dietetic Institute (INDI), the British Dietetic Association (BDA), the American Dietetic Association (ADA), and the Nutrition Society.

 Is this the right course for you?